sparkfun/SparkFun_RTK_LoRa_Firmware/README.md

 These have been copied to:
 * [RTCM_TRX_RTK-Facet-FP_LoRa_250kHz-hopping_3.0.0.hex](./RTCM_TRX_FSS_RTK/RTCM_TRX_RTK-Facet-FP_LoRa_250kHz-hopping_3.0.0.hex) etc.

-Set RTK unit to LoRa passthrough (s h 17) to connect STM32WL55 UART1 to USB through the ESP32
+Set RTK unit to LoRa direct connect (s h 17) to connect STM32WL55 UART to USB through the ESP32
+* On Torch: the STM32WL55 is programmed via UART1
+* On Facet FP: the STM32WL55 is programmed via UART2

 Use STM32CubeProgrammer v2.22.0 to program the .hex onto the STM32WL55